eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-hpca.md

 	- Ability to lead initiatives across multiple product areas and communicate findings with leadership and product teams
 + skill set:
 	- Experience in building and owning critical user-facing API systems, and solving scaling, latency, and performance problems in high-volume low-latency distributed systems
-	- 8+ years of industry experience with distributed systems, transactional datastores, and systems programming
+	- 8+ years of industry experience with distributed systems, transactional data stores, and systems programming
 + Experience with MapReduce/Hadoop and/or distributed systems.
 + Expertise in design of scalable backend systems with experience in AWS, Kafka, Hive, MySQL
 + Extensive experience with one or more of the follow frameworks.
 (Spark, Druid, Hadoop, HBase, Kafka)